 The “perfect” bloom is so sought after, some greenhouses actually use banned chemicals (think DDT-like substances) as pesticides.
 These chemicals pollute the air where they’re used, not to mention the lungs of the underpaid workers growing them.
 Then we bring them into our homes and take a big whiff every time we pass that flawless bouquet.

 Solution: A Brighter Bloom

 For something that lives longer than a week, give a potted flower or plant instead.
 Think of a stunning orchid, hardy succulents, or a lucky bamboo plant.
 Lilies and ivy reduce indoor air pollution and they’re extremely easy to grow.
-If only a bouquet of cut flowers will do, cut them from your own butterfly garden if you live in a warm climate, or go organic with a company like Organic Bouquet.
+If only a bouquet of cut flowers will do, try one of these companies that sell sustainably sourced flowers.

 Chocolate that Makes a Difference

 Nearly 40 million heart-shaped boxes of chocolate are sold each year at Valentine’s Day.
 But at what price?
 In his documentary, The Dark Side of Chocolate, award-winning journalist Miki Mistrati shows how children as young as eight years old are being trafficked into working the Ivory Coast cocoa fields for little or no pay.

 The Fair Trade certification lets you know that farming families earned a fair wage for their work and that environmentally sustainable practices were used.
 You’ll find a delightful variety of Fair Trade chocolates, tea, and coffee at Equal Exchange.

 Greener Valentine’s Day Cards